emilyaherbert/containerless/containerless/README.md

 In principle, it is possible to deploy Containerless on an arbitrary Kubernetes cluster.
 However, our deployment scripts assume you're using MicroK8s.

-### Logging

-Containerless uses [rsyslog] to consolidate logs from its distributed components.
-The `docker/controller.sh` script configures Containerless to to send log messages to an *rsyslog* server running the local machine, using UDP port 514 (the default).
-These log messages get silently discarded if the *rsyslog* server is not running.

-1. Install *rsyslog* with `apt-get install rsyslog`.

-2. Open the file `/etc/rsyslog.conf` as root and make two changes:

-   a.
-Add the following lines:

-      ```
-      module(load="imudp")
-      input(type="imudp" port="514")
-      ```

-      (By default, they are commented out, so uncomment them.)

-   b.
-At the end of the file, add the lines:

-      ```
-      $template remote-incoming-logs,"/var/log/rsyslog-%HOSTNAME%.log"
-      *.* ?remote-incoming-logs
-      & ~
-      ```
-3. Restart *rsyslog* with `systemctl restart rsyslog`

-The logs will now appear in `/var/log/rsyslog-containerless.log`.

 ## Building

 1. Build the containerless system.